 So we were off, with no firmly planned midday destination except for a small area around a long-extinct volcano and a series of small towns where we would explore, taste wine and experience local cuisine.

 Of course, no trip down the Autostrada would be complete with a visit to a rest stop.

 Rest stops in the USA are generally dismal affairs full of bad chain restaurants and toilets.
 But Italy is different.
-You can eat a tasty meal, grab an espresso or stock up on a few bottles local wine.
+You can eat a tasty meal or an Italian pastry, grab an espresso or stock up on a few bottles of local wine.
 Pizza anyone?